home-assistant/home-assistant.io/source/_integrations/knx.markdown

   type: boolean
   default: false
 type:
   description: If set, the payload will be decoded as given DPT in the event data `value` key.
-Knx sensor types are valid values [KNX Sensor](#sensor) (e.g., "2byte_float" or "1byte_signed").
+KNX sensor types are valid values [KNX Sensor](#sensor) (e.g., "2byte_float" or "1byte_signed").
   type: [string, integer]
   required: false
 {% endconfiguration %}